 At a Glance - Rules for Inverse Functions

 There are a few rules for whether a function can have an inverse, though.
-Even though you can by anything you want in life, a function doesn't have all the same freedoms in math.
-Maybe they should draft a constitution or something.
+Even though you can buy anything you want in life, a function doesn't have the same freedoms in math-life.

 First of all, it's got to be a function in the first place.
 For a review of that, go here...or watch this video right here:

 Second, that function has to be one-to-one.
 That is, for every x-value, there's got to be a unique y-value.